 5-ASA medication is safe and well tolerated for long-term use in mild cases of ulcerative colitis.
-These medications, taken orally, include mesalamine (Mezavant®, Mezera®, Pentasa®, Salofalk®) and olsalazine sodium (Dipentum®).
+These medications, taken orally, include mesalamine (Mezavant®, Mezera®, Octasa®, Pentasa®, Salofalk®) and olsalazine sodium (Dipentum®).
 Quicker results might occur when medication is used in a topical form, taken rectally.
 Salofalk® is available in 500 mg and 1 g suppositories.
 Salofalk® 1 g and Pentasa® 1 g suppositories are once-a-day therapies.
 Mezera® is available in a 1 g suppository or a 1 g foam enema.
 In a more difficult case, you may receive 5-ASA enema therapy (Salofalk® 4 g & 2 g/60 mL and Pentasa® 1 g, 2 g, or 4 g/100 mL) for a short course, followed by suppositories, as the inflammation improves.
+Octasa® is available as an oral tablet, taken once daily.
 Some individuals may benefit from a combination of orally and rectally administered 5-ASA therapies in cases that do not respond to rectal therapy alone.
 A combination of 5-ASA and sulfa antibiotic is available orally as sulfasalazine (Salazopyrin®).
 Patients use rectal medications nightly at first and, as the disease improves, treatments become less frequent.
-Sometimes your doctor will stop treatment and start it again if there is a flare up, and sometimes maintenance therapy two to three times a week may be required longterm.
+Sometimes your doctor will stop treatment and start it again if there is a flare up, and sometimes maintenance therapy two to three times a week may be required long-term.
 Typically, your physician will start you on one type of preparation and, if there is inadequate response, will switch you to another type.